StephanLoenen/ValdasSpireOfSecretsProperties/README.md

-# ValdasSpireOfSecretsProperties
+# Valda's Spire Of Secrets Properties

-Adds the new properties of weapons and armor for Valda's Spire of Secrets items.
+Foundry module that adds the new properties of weapons for Valda's Spire of Secrets.